Payment & Transaction System Settings

-To configure Payment & Transaction Settings, navigate here: System Settings > Home/Dashboard > Payments & Transactions.
+To configure Payment & Transaction Settings, navigate here: System Settings> System Settings Home> Payments & Transactions.

 In order to process credit cards or eChecks, your organization will need to connect NeonCRM to a gateway that connects to a merchant account.

 The Tender Type lists all the payment methods your organization accepts.
 It will appear as a drop down field when entering a payment.
-To configure tender types, navigate to: System Settings > Home/Dashboard > Payments & Transactions >Tender Types.
+To configure tender types, navigate to: System Settings> System Settings Home >Payments & Transactions >Tender Types.

 The list of standard tender types come pre-loaded with every NeonCRM.
-Credit Card (Online) is used to process a credit card transaction through your Credit Card Gateway integration (i.e., BluePay, Authorize.net, PayPal Pro, IATS, or Forte).
-Credit Card (Offline - No Charge) will NOT process the card, It simply records that the card has already been processed.
+Credit Card (Online) is used to process a credit card transaction through your Credit Card Gateway integration (e.g., BluePay, Authorize.net, PayPal Pro, IATS, or Forte).
+Credit Card (Offline - No Charge) will NOT process the card; it simply records that the card has been (or will be) processed externally.

 There may be standard tender types that you do not accept.
 Change the status to Inactive for any tender types that you do not use.